empire-medical/openapi-validator/ROADMAP.md

 - Better exception structure
 - Responses ref - done
 - OneOf should support discriminator - done
-- Support for formats other than application/json
+- Support for formats other than application/json (WIP - tests)
 - Support for format
 - Add phan